Upgrade Your Oral Health - Transform Your Overall Health

 Dental Hygiene for Aging Populations

 As we age, the risk of dental decay and gum disease increases, partly due to decreased saliva production, which is a natural protector of teeth.
-Good oral health practices can help elderly individuals maintain their natural teeth longer, enhance their quality of life, and reduce the risk of associated health complications like heart disease and stroke.
+The relationship between oral health and major diseases may be particularly important for certain groups, such as older adults or those with pre-existing health conditions.
+Good oral health practices can help them maintain their natural teeth longer, enhance their quality of life, and reduce the risk of health complications such as heart disease and stroke.

 mouthpiece toothbrush